hpc-carpentry/tuning_lammps/_episodes/07-kokkos-openmp.md

 multi-core CPUs.
 First we'll get familiarized with the command-line options to run a **Kokkos** OpenMP job in LAMMPS.
 This will be followed by a case study to gain some hands-on experience to use this package.
+For the hands-on part, we'll take the same rhodopsin system which we have [used previously as a case study](
+{{page.root}}{% link _episodes/04-lammps-bottlenecks.md %}#case-study-rhodopsin-system).
-For the hands-on part, we'll take the same rhodopsin system which we studied in previous episodes.
-We shall use the same input file ***ADD LINK to in.rhodo*** and repeat similar scalability studies for the mixed MPI/OpenMP settings as we did it for the **USER-OMP** package.
+We shall use the same input
+file and repeat similar scalability studies for the mixed MPI/OpenMP settings as we did it for the **USER-OMP** package.

-> ## Factors that will impact performance
+> ## Factors that can impact performance
 >
 > 1. **Know your hardware:** get the number of physical cores per node available to you.
 >    Take care such that